 - Use the drop-down menu to see other dimension options for matching the data.

 - If there are additional dimensions that could be used for matching, Looker displays + Add dimension.
 Click + Add dimension to configure an additional set of dimensions to use in the query merge.

 - Click on the X if you don’t want to match the data between the two dimensions.

-When merging queries, we start out by creating a single query from a single Explore, and then we add other queries onto that first query.
+When merging queries, we start out by creating a single query from a single Explore, and then we add other queries by combining them with that first query.
 By default, that first query is considered the primary query, but we can designate any query as the primary query by selecting Make Primary from the query’s gear menu:

 Each added query must have at least one dimension whose values can be matched exactly to a dimension in the primary query.